 Below is what to look for if you are buying a wind jacket.

-All the windbreakers we tested used DWR coatings on top of breatheable fabrics.
-In contrast, most rain jackets and hard shells use waterproof breatheable membranes like GorTex, eVent, etc. or the less expensive options just use non-breathing coated nylon.
+All the windbreakers we tested used DWR coatings on top of breathable fabrics.
+In contrast, most rain jackets and hard shells use waterproof breathable membranes like GorTex, eVent, etc. or the less expensive options just use non-breathing coated nylon.
 No windbreaker we tested will keep you dry in a strong rain.
 However, you should expect your wind jacket to offer protection in light rain.
 All the jackets we tested held up about the same amount.
 It was hard to notice a giant difference in the DWR coatings.
 So as long as your jacket has a good and DWR coatings, it should work in a light rain.
 Keep in mind the DWR coatings need maintenance.

 Easiest way to test breathability is to hold the fabric to your mouth and blow through it.

 Remember that only water vapor can pass through a material.
-If you profusely sweat, those water droplets ain't passing through your breatheable material.
+If you profusely sweat, those water droplets ain't passing through your breathable material.
 So it is very important to not generate too much sweat in the first place.
 This is where proper layering and jacket ventilation come in.
 Look for jackets that will ventilate effectively for your activity.
 Key jacket ventilation is a zipper that goes all the way down the front.
 This is where most ventilation occurs.